Denmark–Kosovo relations

 Denmark–Kosovo relations are foreign relations between Denmark and Kosovo.
 Kosovo declared its independence from Serbia on 17 February 2008 and Denmark recognized it on 21 February 2008.
-Ambassador of Denmark to Kosovo, subordinate to the embassy in Vienna, Austria from 6 March 2008.
+Denmark has been a strong supporter of Kosovo's state building and European integration efforts since its independence.
+The Ambassador of Denmark to Kosovo, subordinate to the embassy in Vienna, Austria, has been stationed in Kosovo since 6 March 2008.